Your Number (Ayo Jay song)

-"Your Number" is a song by Nigerian singer Ayo Jay, first released on June 21, 2013 by One Nation and re-released on November 11, 2015 by RCA Records.
-The song was produced by British record producer Melvitto.
+"Your Number" is a song by English-born Nigerian singer Ayo Jay.
+Produced by British record producer Melvitto, it was first released on 21 June 2013 by One Nation Records and re-released on 24 June 2016 by RCA Records.
+In February 2017, the song was certified gold in the United States by the RIAA.
 According to Raro Lae, "Your Number" is the first ever Nigerian song to sit on any Billboard chart without any features.
+Jon Caramanica of The New York Times ranked "Your Number" #6 on the publication's list of the Best Songs of 2016.